 Clients often contact us when they have reached an impasse in a long-running contractual dispute.
 Bailey & Moore have over 10 years’ experience in dispute resolution, covering a wide range of issues and different types of client.
-Over the years, we have built up an extensive knowledge of ‘case law’ from the precedents set by previous dispute outcomes and we keep in close contact with the regulatory bodies (NHS England and NHS Improvement).
+Over the years, we have built up an extensive knowledge of ‘case law’ from the precedents set by previous dispute outcomes and we keep in close contact with NHS England regional and national teams.

 The NHS Standard Contract (general condition 14) sets out a prescribed manner for dealing with contractual disputes as follows: